Selubi/CSify/README.md

 This repository is an implementation of our paper "Generating Code-Switched Text from Monolingual Text with Dependency Tree," accepted for publication at [ALTA 2022](https://alta2022.alta.asn.au/).

+In this documentation, we define the notation [X]-[Y] as code switched sentence with X language as the base language and Y language as the inserted language.
+We use ISO 639-1 Code for our naming convention.
+For example, JA-KO means a Japanese-Korean code switched text generated from a monolingual Japanese text.

 Setup
 ======
 This package is available at [PyPI](https://pypi.org/project/csify/).
 You can install with pip.